YJAJ/YJAJ.github.io/blog/_posts/2018-11-18-notes-on-zfnet.markdown

 * First layer filters were changed their size from 11 * 11 to 7 * 7 and its stride became 2 instead of 4.
 * Dense connections were used on layer 3, 4, and 5 from AlexNet because ZFNet was trained on a single GTX580 GPU.
-* After visualising the first layer filters, authors realised that a few of the layer filters dominated so they renormlise each filter in the conv layers where the root mean square value exceeds a fixed radius of 1/10 to the current fixed radius.
+* After visualising the first layer filters, the authors realised that a few of the layer filters dominated so they renormlise each filter in the conv layers where the root mean square value exceeds a fixed radius of 1/10 to the current fixed radius.

 ## How does ZFNet look like?